This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 To achieve the best results, the installation should be tested when the activity in the installation area is representative of normal use.
 E.g. if the installation is verified in an empty building, results may differ when the building is filled with people on a busy day.

-In general it is better to add margins on connectivity than spend time optimising max distance between sensors and Cloud Connectors.
+In general, it is better to add margins on connectivity than spend time optimizing the max distance between sensors and Cloud Connectors.

 Quick Installation - Step by Step